victorcata/ai-engineering-certificate/README.md

 Each folder corresponds to a main topic or course in the certificate:

-- `01-foundations/`: Basics of AI, use cases, ethics, and problem framing.
-- `02-ml-models/`: Traditional machine learning algorithms, model evaluation, and pipelines.
+- `01-ml-models/`: Traditional machine learning algorithms, model evaluation, and pipelines.
-- `03-deep-learning/`: Neural networks, CNNs, and training techniques.
+- `02-deep-learning/`: Neural networks, CNNs, and training techniques.
-- `04-generative-ai/`: Text generation, prompt engineering, and diffusion models.
+- `03-generative-ai/`: Text generation, prompt engineering, and diffusion models.
-- `05-llms/`: Working with Large Language Models and fine-tuning.
+- `04-llms/`: Working with Large Language Models and fine-tuning.
-- `06-mle-tools/`: Tools and techniques for production AI (e.g. LangChain, vector DBs, RAG).
+- `05-ai-agents/`: Building AI agents with LangChain, OpenAI, and RAG.
 - `shared/`: Utility code and shared components across courses.

 Each topic folder includes: